 WINFR, short for Windows File Recovery, is a command used in the Windows File Recovery command-line app to recover deleted files, data lost while formatting the hard drive or partition, or to restore files from a corrupted drive.

-Windows File Recovery tool is available through the Microsoft Store app and it works on Windows 10 version 2004 or newer.
+Windows File Recovery tool can be downloaded and installed from the Microsoft App Store and it works on Windows 10 version 2004 or newer.
 You can use this tool to recover your lost files from internal drives, external drives, SD cards, and USB devices.
 This utility cannot recover files from cloud storage and network file shares.

 Here’s everything you need to know about

 Before Microsoft’s Windows File Recovery tool, if you accidentally deleted or lost a file, you needed 3rd party file recovery tools to recover it.
 Now Microsoft gives a free in-built File Recovery program for all Windows 10 users.